-If the defendant asked for help from a bail bond agency, pay 10% of it and don’t miss any court date, then the court refunds the full bail amount to the bail bond agency, while the agency keeps that 10% – that’s if the defendant shows up to all of their court dates.
+If the defendant asked for help to pay bail from a bail bond agency, pay 10% of the bonding of it and the defendant appears and doesn’t miss any court dates, then the court refunds the full bail amount to the bail bond agency, while the agency keeps that 10% – that’s if the defendant shows up to all of their court dates.

 A bail bond is a loan that will help you cover the bail amount.
-You pay a fee to a certified bondsman and that’s a non-refundable 10% of the bail payment – most of the time.
+You pay a fee to a certified bondsman and that’s a non-refundable 10% of the bail payment – the bond amount most of the time.
 A bail bond agreement pays for the whole bail amount.

 Once the defendant is released from jail, then he or she might enter into a pre-trial release program while the crime stays pending, a process that normally begins with a bond.

 The types of bonds are cash bond, property bond, and surety bond; the most common one.
 Property bonds are where you can use the title to your property as a type of insurance to assure that you return to court when you should while surety bonds (or unsecured bond) are where your commitment and debt are transferred to another party, who agrees to take responsibility for them.

 What happens when the accused misses their court appearances?